-River Wye Federation - SEN offer
+River Wye Federation - SEN Information Report - updated October 2020

-Our Local Offer is information for parents and carers of children who have Special Educational Needs or Disabilities (SEND) and all those who support children with additional needs.
 This information outlines the support and provision they can expect to receive, if they choose Whitchurch CE Primary School or Weston under Penyard for their children.
 A full SEND policy is also available from the school.

 Who is who?